Manhattan Easter Events, Brunches & Ceremonies in MHTN NYC

 The Western European Christians [Protestants and Catholics] use the Gregorian Calendar to calculate when to celebrate Good Friday and Easter.
 The Gregorian calendar was created in the 16th century and made the official calendar by Pope Gregory.
 Orthodox Christians use the Julian Calendar, which was made law in the Roman Empire in 45 B.C. by Julius Caesar.
 The primary difference between the Julian and Gregorian calendars is that the Gregorian calendar uses Leap Year [this year is one of them] to adjust the calendar for the 1/4 extra day per year, that to our rotation around the sun requires.
 Thus the calendar differences, and how the date of Easter is calculated, is why the Orthodox and Roman Catholic / Protestant Christian Easters oftentimes occur on different dates.

-This year [2025] the celebrations of the two traditions are celebrated the same week, whereas in 2024 the celebrations were separated by five weeks.
-So both the traditional Western European Christian and the Eastern Orthodox Christians are celebrating Easter the same week.
+This year [2026] the celebrations of the two traditions are celebrated one week following another, whereas in 2025 the celebrations were celebrated on the same week, and in 2024 they were celebrated five weeks apart.
+So both the traditional Western European Christian and the Eastern Orthodox Christians are celebrating Easter on different weeks this year [April 5th and April 12th, 2026].

 Next Up - The History of the Easter Bunny & Related Traditions